$400 AZ Tax Credit

 Donate through Credit Card (PayPal)

-Click the Make a Donation button to go to our registered donation site through PayPal.
-Just have your credit card information handy.
+Click the Donate button to go to our donation site through PayPal.
+Once there, enter a Donation amount and then either click the Log In button or enter your credit card information.

 Mail To